Marine Biological Laboratory: 20th century

 The trustees of the Marine Biological Laboratory in 1934.
 The lone woman, Cornelia Clapp, stands near the center of the front row.

 Writing in 1972, Lewis Thomas both explained and praised the nature of the MBL as a scientific institution.
 He wrote about it in his recurring New England Journal of Medicine column called "Notes of a Biology-Watcher", in an installment called "The MBL"; the essay was later collected into the volume titled The Lives of a Cell: Notes of a Biology Watcher.
 He said of the MBL of that day, "Today, it stands as the uniquely national center for biology in this country; it is the National Biological Laboratory without being officially designated (or yet funded) as such.
 Its influence on the growth and development of biologic science has been equivalent to that of many of the country's universities combined, for it has had its pick of the world's scientific talent for each summer's research and teaching. […] Someone has counted thirty Nobel Laureates who have worked at the MBL at one time or another.
 It is amazing that such an institution, exerting so much influence on academic science, has been able to remain so absolutely autonomous.
 It has, to be sure, linkages of various kinds, arrangements with outside universities for certain graduate programs, and it adheres delicately, somewhat ambiguously, to the Woods Hole Oceanographic Institution just up the street.
 But it has never come under the domination of any outside institution or governmental agency, nor has it ever been told what to do by any outside group. […] There is no way of predicting what the future will be like for an institution such as the MBL.
 One way or another, it will evolve.
 It may shift soon into a new phase, with a year-round program for teaching and research and a year-round staff, but it will have to accomplish this without jeopardizing the immense power of its summer programs, or all institutional hell will break loose.
 It will have to find new ways for relating to the universities, if its graduate programs are to expand as they should.
 It will have to develop new symbiotic relations with the Oceanographic Institute, since both places have so much at stake.
 And it will have to find more money, much more — the kind of money that only federal governments possess — without losing any of its own initiative.
 It will be an interesting place to watch, in the years ahead."

+In 1927, Roger Arliner Young became the first African-American woman to perform research at the institution.